carlobaldassi/RRRMC.jl/docs/src/interface.md

 ```

 This page contains all the functions which are needed when implementing a [graph type](@ref graphtype).
-See the [built-in graphs](@ref builtin) for concrete examples (in particular, the RRG and EA family of
+See the [built-in graphs](@ref builtin) for concrete examples (in particular, the SK, RRG and EA family of
 graphs have the most complete implementations).
 See also the documentation for the [`Config`](@ref) type.

 ## Functions used by all graph types